Divyansh-ag14/Mini-ML-Projects/Churn Prediction/readme.md

 <b>churn</b> - Average balance of customer falls below minimum balance in the next quarter (1/0)

 ## Churn Prediction using Logisitic Regression

 Now, that we understand the dataset in detail.
 It is time to build a logistic regression model to predict the churn.
-I have included the data dictionary again here for reference.

 * Load Data & Packages for model building & preprocessing
 * Preprocessing & Missing value imputation